 The Ebor festival run at York racecourse is one of the most anticipated meetings of the season.
 Over the years it’s been able to accommodate some of the greats, such as Frankel and See The Stars.
-With it comes a host of quality races and normally attracts crowds of up to 50,000 across the meeting, though there will not be spectators in 2020.
+With it comes a host of quality races and normally attracts crowds of up to 50,000 across the meeting.

 The Ebor Festival is held over four days and each day has its own array of quality races to choose from.
 In fact, it’s actually regarded by many as the best flat racing selection of horses of the season, which highlights the importance of the Ebor Meeting.
 The festival takes place at the back end of August and whilst not quite the end of the flat racing season, is one of the last major meetings of the summer, increasing popularity even more.

 York Ebor Festival Major Races